Skip to main content

 A time for learning and fellowship, Kwanzaa has been celebrated in Philadelphia since the late 1960s and continues to thrive each year with kinara lightings, storytelling, gift-giving, music and more.

-The region hosts a variety of events from the longstanding festival at the Penn Museum (now in its 41st anniversary) to a Black-owned business shopping bazaar at Franklin Square to the weeklong celebration hosted by the African American Museum in Philadelphia.
+The region hosts a variety of events from the month-long celebration across the Free Library of Philadelphia branches to a Black-owned business shopping bazaar at Franklin Square to the weeklong celebration at Sesame Place in Bucks County.

 Note: Events in this article are arranged chronologically.